 You don’t want to suffer the same fate.

-Consider creating a content hub and populating it regularly not only with blog posts or homegrown content, but with curated, user generated, co-created and various types of media your prospects find relevant and useful.
+Consider creating a content hub and populating it regularly not only with blog posts or homegrown content but with curated, user-generated, or co-created content.

-About the Author: Barry Feldman operates Feldman Creative and provides clients content marketing strategies that rock and creative that rolls.
-Barry has recently been named a Top 40 Digital Strategist by Online Marketing Institute and one of 25 Social Media Marketing Experts You Need to Know by LinkedIn.
-Visit Feldman Creative and his blog, The Point.
+About the Author: Barry Feldman operates Feldman Creative and provides clients with content marketing strategies that rock and creative that rolls.